orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *What if I told you, that in every story, there's another hidden story.
-A story which we actually want to convey, but couldn't otherwise.
-A translation, if you will.
+A story which we actually want to convey, but otherwise couldn't.
+A translation if you will.
 So that you may finally understand our story.*
 ***[S], []***
 ***, 2274***
 Here now children, gather around, gather around.
 Are you ready for another story?